 This approach consists of two main pillars:

-2. Developing synthetic compounds against validated targets with clear differentiation to potentially be a global best-in-class/next generation therapy in their respective categories, including fruquintinib (targeting VEGFR1/2/3), sulfatinib (targeting VEGFR / FGFR1), epitinib (targeting EGFRm+ brain metastasis), theliatinib (targeting EGFR wild type) and HMPL-689 (targeting PI3K).
+- Developing synthetic compounds against validated targets with clear differentiation to potentially be a global best-in-class/next-generation therapy in their respective categories, including fruquintinib (targeting VEGFR1/2/3), sulfatinib (targeting VEGFR / FGFR1), epitinib (targeting EGFRm+ brain metastasis), theliatinib (targeting EGFR wild type) and HMPL-689 (targeting PI3K).

-We have built up a broad and diversified pipeline of candidates , deliberately engineered to achieve:
+We have built up a broad and diversified pipeline of drug candidates , deliberately engineered to achieve:

-All differentiated drug candidates have advanced into the clinic and are currently in development in North America, Europe, Australia and Greater China.
+All differentiated drug candidates have advanced into the clinic and are currently in development in China and globally.